Home

 Perhaps, doing the necessary repairs and renting the property for a period of time, while you did the rest of the repairs.

 To get the maximum exposure, you might want to list on a heavy traffic for sale by owner site.
 Where?
-Check out For Sale by Owner Websites
+Check out My Choices

 One Last Note